Stuycs-K/project03-final-09-chens-xic/DEVLOG.md

 Discussed project feature and organization with Stacey.
 Updated proposal and created repository. ~full period
 ### 2025-01-07 - Brief description
 Researched and tested out music players (mpg123).
 Figured out how to install and use.
+### 2025-01-08 - Brief description
+Implemented music library code from before.
+Created new method headers and began working on store song.
+Created new branch.

 ## Player 2